upbound/docs/content/users/permissions.md

 ## Org Members

 Members can only view resources that admins have granted access to.
-They cannot create robot accounts or teams.
-They also do not have permission to view the Upbound console.
+They can't create robot accounts or teams.
+They also don't have permission to view the Upbound console.